 Steve Millaway, a native of Panama City, is a technology entrepreneur.
 During his career, he has worked for both public and private companies and started eight new businesses.
 He is currently President and CEO of Techfarms, LLC, a local technology incubator.
-Mr. Millaway is an investor in start-up companies and enjoys exploring opportunities in emerging technology.
+Mr. Millaway is an investor in startup companies and enjoys exploring opportunities in emerging technology.
 He holds a Bachelor of Science degree from the University of Florida in Electrical Engineering.
 He was reappointed for a term beginning December 3, 2017 and ending May 31, 2021.

-Joe Tannehill, Jr. is President and CEO of MERRICK Industries, Inc., a custom design capital goods manufacturing company based in Lynn Haven, Florida, serving industrial customers worldwide.
+Joe Tannehill, Jr., is President and CEO of MERRICK Industries, Inc., a custom-design capital goods manufacturing company based in Lynn Haven, Florida, serving industrial customers worldwide.
 He holds a BE in Electrical Engineering from Vanderbilt University, a MS in Electrical Engineering from the University of Kentucky and a MBA from Dartmouth College.
 Mr. Tannehill was reappointed by Governor Ron DeSantis 2021 for a term set to expire May 31, 2022..

 David Warriner is the president of Tapper and Company Properties Management, Inc., a hospitality and commercial property management company in Port St. Joe.
-He also serves as managing director for the George G. and Amelia G. Tapper Foundation that serves the needs in Gulf, Bay and Franklin counties.
+He also serves as managing director for the George G. and Amelia G. Tapper Foundation that serves primarily the needs in Gulf, Bay and Franklin counties.
 A graduate of Bay High School in Panama City, he earned a BSBA in Finance from the University of Florida in 1986.
 After graduation, he enjoyed a short career in banking and worked as a legislative assistant in both the Florida House and Senate.
 Mr. Warriner has an extensive background in community service in Bay, Gulf and Franklin County.
 Currently he serves on the Board of Florida Restaurant and Lodging Association and the Port Theatre Arts and Culture Center.
 He is the chairman of the Gulf County Tourist Development Council and is an Advisory Council Member of the Sacred Heart on the Gulf Hospital.
 He has served in the capacity as President and/or Director of the Gulf Chamber of Commerce, Education Foundation of Gulf County, Inc., the Early Learning Coalition of Northwest Florida and the Port St. Joe Lions Club.
 He is the past President of the GCSC Foundation and served on its Board for 12 years.
 Mr. Warriner was reappointed by Governor Rick Scott for a term beginning December 7, 2017 and ending on May 31, 2021.
 Mr. Warriner was elected vice chair in January of 2021.

-Derrick Bennett, a native of Panama City, has practiced law in Panama City for over twenty years and serves as General Counsel for the District Board of Trustees.
-Mr. Bennett holds a Bachelor of Science in Finance from the University of Florida and a Juris Doctor from Stetson University.
-He has served as a board member of Bay Medical Center, Salvation Army, Northstar Church and as the Chair of the Panama City Beach Chamber.
+Derrick G. Bennett, a native of Panama City, has practiced law in Panama City for over thirty years and serves as General Counsel for the District Board of Trustees.
+Mr. Bennett holds a bachelor's degree of finance from the University of Florida and a Juris Doctor from Stetson University.
+He has served as a board member of Bay Medical Center, Salvation Army, Northstar Church, and as the chair of the Panama City Beach Chamber.

-Dr. John Holdnak, a former Gulf Coast employee for 26 years, became the sixth president of the College in 2014.
+Dr. John Holdnak, a former Gulf Coast employee, became the sixth president of the College in 2014.
 He holds a bachelor's degree in Leisure Services from Florida State University, a master's degree in Applied Psychology from FSU Panama City and an Ed.D in Curriculum and Instruction with an emphasis in educational leadership from University of West Florida.
 He most recently served as Executive Vice Chancellor for the Florida College System.